AdarshaAryal/ByteForce/README.md

 Once authentication is complete you should be re-directed to GitHub Copilot home page.

 Now you're ready to start.
 Happy coding!

+### Transaction
+Potential pointer to look in transaction as mental health risk indicator

+- Sudden changes in spending habits (e.g., significant increases or decreases).
+- Impulsive spending patterns, potentially linked to mania or hypomania.
+- Missed bill payments or difficulty managing regular financial commitments, potentially linked to depression or anxiety.
+- Increased use of credit for essentials.
+- Sudden drops in income.